Rugby Park: Original stadiums

 Kilmarnock played at three other sites (The Grange, Holm Quarry and Ward's Park) in their early years, before the club moved to Rugby Park in December 1877.
 This was not the precise site of the present stadium, as the field is now covered by Charles Street.
 While is initially unclear the exact place in which Kilmarnock F.C. played their first match, Recreation Ground, also known as Barbadoes Green, was situated across from Dundonald Road where a much larger area known as Wards Park was situated.
 In the late 1860s, Wards Park consisted of rough grassland, and is considered the earliest site of both Kilmarnock F.C. and Rugby Park.

 The first stadium known as Rugby Park after being officially named as such in November 1872 was situated on Dundonald Road.
 In April 1874, the club left this ground before returning to approximately the same field in December 1877.
 The club later played at The Grange between 1874 and 1876, also playing one game at Holm Quarry in April 1874, 1876 and 1877.
 The club left The Grange in 1876, but returned between September–November 1877.

 The club moved to Rugby Park on Dundonald Road in 1877 and remained playing at the stadium until 1899, when the stadium relocated to a new stadium built on recreation and agricultural ground where it has remained as Kilmarnock Football Club's home ground since 1899.

-"New" Rugby Park
+Expansions and renovations

 The current site was decided by Ross Quigley who was Kilmarnock's first director.
 The grounds were shared by cricket and rugby teams – sports which Kilmarnock had played previously – and the connection with rugby gave the ground its name.
 Rugby Park hosted its first international match in March 1894, when Scotland won 5-2 against Wales.
 Originally, the ground was constructed with a running track around its edge, a pavilion and a stand along the west side.
 This layout meant that Rugby Park was similar to Ibrox Park, which opened four months later.